randiferous/group-covid-project/README.md

 - tested both API server-side pulls
 - set up the javascript for form submission
 - test local storage getting and setting

+USER STORY:

+As a inquisitive traveller, I want to know general country information and pertinent COVID-19 data from that country so I can stay informed on the pandemic status of a country I may visit.

+As a user, when I enter a country into the form, I am presented with pertinent country information (population, flag, language, currency).

+As a user, when I enter a country into the form, I am presented with past and current COVID-19 data.

+I want to a list of countries I have added to display on the page.